 Just because it’s called a “dollar store” doesn’t mean you have to pay that much for everything you buy there.

-Some of the same money-saving moves that help you avoid paying full price elsewhere also work at major dollar-store chains like Dollar General, Dollar Tree and Family Dollar.
+Some of the same money-saving moves that help you avoid paying full price elsewhere also work at major dollar-store chains like Dollar Tree.
 They sometimes also work at other dollar stores.

 Following are our top tips for paying less than a buck for dollar-store purchases — and for simply shopping smarter at these bargain havens.

 1. Compare unit prices

 Dollar stores are full of true bargains, as we detail in “21 Things You Should Always Buy at a Dollar Store.”
 But that doesn’t mean everything priced at $1 is a deal.